br3ndonland/awsdev/notes/ecs.md

 - ECS confusingly calls its container groups “containers.”
 - **Tasks** launch containers defined in _taskdef.json_.
 - **Services** run tasks.
-- **Security groups can be applied to tasks** (may be an exam question).
+- **Security groups can be applied to tasks** _(potential exam question)_

+### ECS follow-along

-- The instructor Andrew ran into issues creating the ECS service, even though he is an AWS expert.
+In the follow-along, the instructor Andrew ran into issues creating the ECS service, even though he is an AWS expert.
 I think it was partially because he had a `:latest` tag on the end of the service name.
 He usually tweets at AWS to get them to improve features.

 ### Fargate